 For instance, you may receive a 1099-INT to report interest income received from your bank, or a 1099-R showing a distribution from a retirement account.
-But if you’re an independent contractor, the form you’re most likely to see is the 1099-MISC.
+But if you’re an independent contractor, the form you’re most likely to see is the 1099-NEC.

 So we want to find out: